-Disobedience is not rebellion; it is failure to remember God’s instructions, and Satan’s goal is to make us forget his guidance (58:19; 20:115).
-Since we are weak and forgetful, God sent prophets to remind us of the true path.
+Disobedience is not rebellion against God but rather a failure to remember His instructions.
+Satan’s goal is to make us forget his guidance (58:19; 20:115).
+Since we are weak and forgetful, God sent prophets and messengers to remind us of the true path.
 “The primary task of the prophets is to awaken man’s conscience so that he can decipher the primordial writing on his heart more clearly and with greater conviction.”¹ Within each person is “an inborn inclination to believe and worship Allah.”² “It follows, then, that the greatest tragedy that can happen in a man’s life is that he turn away from the remembrance of God.
 For, when he forgets Allah, he degenerates into a slave of his own base desires whose life becomes characterized by evil and corruption.”³ “God remembrance,” is key to overcoming temptation and producing taqwa (piety).
 Whoever turns from such guidance will face judgment in the last days due to ignorance and disregard of God (20:124).

 ¹Rahman, Major Themes of the Qur’an, 24.

 ²Yasien Mohamed, The Islamic Concept of Human Nature, 87.

 ³Abu Ameenah Bilal Philips, Salvation Through Repentance (An Islamic View), 23.

 Man's Sins Against Himself